-In order for connection cards to work, church staff and volunteers must be well-trained in using them effectively.
+For connection cards to work, church staff and volunteers must be well-trained in using them effectively.
 If no one is trained on how to use them, no one will.

 You need to provide clear instructions that will guide them through each section and explain why you’re collecting the information.

 It shouldn’t take longer than 60 seconds to fill out the card.
 You want the process to be simple and straightforward, removing any confusion or barriers.

 Your church connection cards must be simple.
 Simplifying complex things is the hallmark of genuine leadership.